 My Bloody Valentine played twice, I’ll write about them eventually – they appeared once under the Monkey Club banner supported by The Shamen in an earlier Byrdsian guitar driven guise.
 The list goes on, in fact a complete list would be nice.
 Because it’s easy to forget what people have given the city and Barry Newman and Ollie Redmayne gave us a lot in the late 1980s and early 1990s, with most of it making no money whatsoever.
 What money it did make was invariably ploughed back into the record label and promoting more bands.
 And it’s also really important to remember the chances given to a lot of local musicians to support major acts and test their mettle/metal on a proper stage.
 The list again is a long one and it included me sweating and trembling with fear several times.
 It also provided something for that musical CV.
 So a big Baz McHat-tip to them both.
 You can see below that the stellar door-take for the Nirvana gig was £9.85.
 Attendance 216.

 While we were setting up another friend turned up towing a tall skinny chap and introduced him to me as ‘another bassplayer’ which was part of what I was trying hard to be at the time.
-His name was Kris, Dave Rose, a mate bought us both a drink and we sat at one of the scabby black painted tables I’d just wiped, we talked about bass-playing things, beer and Seattle, absolutely none of which I can remember now, because they were just another band in the long line of bands appearing, unloading, playing, loading up and leaving, then he went off and did a sound check and all that band stuff that becomes part of the humdrum landscape of venues and music and earning a crust out of it, and I went and poured beers.
+His name was Kris, Dave Rose, a mate bought us both a drink and we sat at one of the scabby black painted tables I’d just wiped, we talked about bass-playing things, beer and Seattle, absolutely none of which I can remember now, because they were just another band in the long line of bands appearing, unloading, playing, loading up and leaving, then he went off and did a sound check and all that band stuff that becomes part of the humdrum landscape of venues and music and earning a crust out of it, and I went and poured beers and put glasses away as you do in a bar.

 Nirvana came back, they played at the Waterfront at another Wilde Club, I went to that too, but as a punter and can remember absolutely nothing about it whatsoever, which should be odd but isn’t, for some reason as I also can’t remember Mogwai either who I love.
 It wasn’t long after this of course that they became what they remain.